Home » Kitchen » Canning, Preserving, Jam + Jellies » Spiced Winter Cranberry Conserve Recipe

 Crushed Cardamom

-Before we get too far down the track, let’s just back up and spend a quick minute discussing some the varieties of sweet preserves out there:
+Before we get too far down the track, let’s just back up and spend a quick minute discussing some of the varieties of sweet preserves out there:

-Of course, you have your Jams and Jellies…these two start out very similarly but jellies are made by straining the liquid thereby removing any fruit bits while jams embrace the fruit bits.
-Jellies are typically clear and firmer in texture than jams
+Of course, you have your Jams and Jellies…these two start out very similarly, but jellies are made by straining the liquid, thereby removing any fruit bits, while jams embrace the fruit bits.
+Jellies are typically clear and firmer in texture than jams.

 Marmalades are typically jams made with the rinds of citrus fruit